RACC: Representation-Aware Coverage Criteria for LLM Safety Testing: Evaluation

-In stark contrast, the neuron-level EN metric is catastrophically misleading, showing a massive surge in coverage (+21.56\% on SorryBench and +43.26\% on ORBench).
-The issue is exacerbated in the replacement scenario ($S_{RI}^*$), where EN continues to report a positive gain while RACA metrics correctly show a significant coverage drop.
-This provides definitive evidence that traditional neuron coverage cannot distinguish between effective safety tests and meaningless input perturbations.
-RACA, through its representation-aware engineering, offers a precise and reliable methodology for assessing the true quality of test suites for LLM safety.
+In stark contrast, the neuron-level EN metric is misleading, showing a large surge in coverage (+21.56\% on SorryBench and +43.26\% on ORBench).
+This gap widens in the replacement scenario ($S_{RI}^*$), where EN continues to show a positive gain while RACC metrics correctly indicate a significant coverage drop.
+This provides strong evidence that traditional neuron coverage cannot distinguish between effective safety tests and meaningless input perturbations, whereas RACC offers a reliable methodology for assessing the true quality of LLM safety test suites.